Let’s talk about the Nashville Style Tele, what it is, how it is wired, and whether or not you can modify your Tele for Nashville Style wiring.

-“Hi, can you help please I got this Marshall MG10 , its been buzzing and crackling when I play the strat I sent back to them and they listened to the sound recording I had of the buzzing and the said I had a loose earth connection or the cable was using to connect the guitar was no good.
+“Hi, can you help please.
+I got this Marshall MG10, and I’ve had this buzzing and crackling problem when I play the Strat.
+I sent it back to them and they listened to the sound recording I had of the buzzing and they said I had a loose earth connection or the cable I was using to connect the guitar was no good.

-Do you have a diagram of how to check the earth connection be most grateful to you .”
+Do you have a diagram of how to check the earth connection; would be most grateful to you.”

-Continue reading “Buzzing and crackling problem with Marshall MG10 solved”
+Continue reading “Buzzing and Crackling Problem with Marshall MG10”

 Continue reading “Coil-Splitting a Humbucker Pickup with a Push-Pull Pot”

-The treble bleed circuit is one of the easiest mods that you can perform on your guitar, but it is also a mod that might require extensive experimenting before you’re able to it get perfect.
-The treble bleed is meant to preserve treble loss as you turn down the volume control on your guitar by creating a very simple high pass filter to counteract the high frequency loss inherent in the volume control.
+The treble bleed circuit is one of the easiest mods that you can perform on your guitar, but it is also one that might require extensive experimenting before you’re able to get it perfect.
+The treble bleed is meant to preserve treble loss as you turn down the volume control on your guitar, by creating a very simple high pass filter to counteract the high frequency loss inherent in the volume control.
 You will want to add this mod to your guitar if you feel that rolling off the volume causes your tone to change too dramatically, thus becoming muddy or dull.